alxhoff/OPC-UA-XML-Generator/README.md

 # OPC UA Server XML Generator
-This is a dump (meaning you have to implement the generation logic) XML generator to generate XML configuration files for OPC UA server.
+This is a dumb (meaning you have to implement the generation logic) XML generator to generate XML configuration files for OPC UA server.

 ## What does this generator achieve?
 I found myself needing to export data to OPC UA server but not necessarily use the server more than feeding it a XML config of how the server should look and then running the server's parser..1...2...3...done.
 I needed a way to turn objects I could handle in C into XML nodes in such a file.
 This generator is for that purpose.